WorldGame-Tool/GraphFPN-Graph-Feature-Pyramid-Network-for-Object-Detection/README.md

 ~~~
 sh train.sh
 ~~~
-get the result of CGL-1 in graphFPN, however, you should add other components from the above codes to run the complete GraphFPN.
+get the result of CGL-1 in graphFPN, however, you should add other components from graph-FPN-main.zip to run the complete GraphFPN.